What Is Sensory Processing Disorder?

-Sensory issues are probably, hands down that most frustrating part of being an Autism parent, at least for me.
+Sensory Processing Disorder is hands down that most frustrating part of being an Autism parent, at least for me.
 For those unfamiliar with what I’m referring to when I say sensory issues, let me explain.

-While adults are impacted as well by sensory processing disorder, in this post, I’m specifically referring to kids because that’s where my experience lies.
+Sensory Processing Disorder can impact adults as well.
+I’m specifically referring to kids because that’s where my experience lies.
 Please don’t take that as anything else.

-Basically what happens is, kids with SPD will experience all sensory stimulus simultaneously and in amounts that compete overwhelm their ability to cope.
-Most people are able to filter out external stimulus that is problematic but for kids with SPD, they simply can’t.
+Basically what happens is, kids with SPD will experience all sensory stimuli simultaneously and in amounts that compete overwhelm their ability to cope.
+Most people are able to filter out an external stimulus that is problematic but for kids with SPD, they simply can’t.

-Some of the common examples I hear from people are that they can hear the clock tic, lights hum and people writing with pencils around them.
-Mind you, they are just aware of these things, they are bombarded by them.
+Some of the common examples I hear from people are that they can hear the clock tick, lights hum, and even people writing with pencils around them.
+People dealing with Sensory Processing Disorder aren’t just experiencing sensory stimuli, they’re bombarded by it..
 It is quite often painful and leads to overstimulation.
-That will later give birth to a meltdown, which is the bodies way purging all the stress and anxiety built up over a period of time.
+That will later give birth to a meltdown, which is the body’s way of purging all the stress and anxiety built up over a period of time.

 I speak only to my personal experience with my kids, but keep in mind that not all kids will experience things like this the same way.
 Likewise, how this impacts families will vary as well.
 Having said that, it’s widely accepted that sensory processing disorder is a truly horrible experience for kids to deal with on a daily basis.